Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/troubleshooting-docker.md

 <strong>Debugging with the Docker CLI</strong><br/>
 If you’re not using Docker Desktop, or if you prefer to use a CLI over a UI, then the Docker CLI is another option to help you debug any issues.
 You can view information on the different commands available in the Docker CLI on the [Docker Documentation](https://docs.docker.com/reference/cli/docker/container/ls/).

-There are a couple of commonly used commands when working with XM Cloud Containers.
+There are a couple of commonly used commands when working with SitecoreAI Containers.

 <strong>1.
 List all running Containers</strong> - You can run <code>docker ps -a</code> to show all running Containers.
 As you can see in the image below, this gives you information on each of the Containers and their current Status.